phpcoinn/node/README.md

 ## Install

-Please see the [Installation Guide](./docs/getting-started/installation.md) for detailed instructions.
+Please see the [Install Guide](./docs/getting-started/) for detailed instructions.